 * as this list is not managed by us we cannot guarantee that all info in it is fully up to date, please take this into account.

-There is a long English list of angels that update on a regular base on Wiki-Trail.
-In this list the segmentation is a little less visible so you will need to understand the geographical location of each place in order to plan you trip.
+There is a long English list of angels that is updated on a regular base on Wiki-Trail.
+In this list, the segmentation is a little less visible so you will need to understand the geographical location of each place in order to plan your trip.
 Nevertheless, this list is quite helpful and currently is the best source in English.

-In preperation for the hike of the Israel National Trail, we need some maps. in the following segment we will present all the avilable resurces (in English) that can help you best plan your trip.
+In preparation for the hike of the Israel National Trail, we need some maps. in the following segment, we will present all the available resources (in English) that can help you best plan your trip.

 Google Street View

-A few years ago Google decided to add the israel national trail to it’s Google Street View feature.
-Volunteers had walked the trail with special gear (can be seen in the big header picture) and now you can take a “virtual hike” before you take the actual one!
+A few years ago Google decided to add the Israel national trail to its Google Street View feature.
+Volunteers walked the trail with special gear (can be seen in the big header picture) and now you can take a “virtual hike” before you take the actual one!

 we know it is not that helpful in order to plan the trip, but it’s just really cool!